 Valle de Guadalupe is located just 20km (12 miles) North of Ensenada in Baja California, Mexico.
 Most foreigners visiting Mexico’s wine region will either be coming from San Diego, or via cruise ship that docks at the port in Ensenada.

 Even though it takes about 15 minutes longer, I prefer to take the Mexico 1 freeway because it follows the coast, and you can stop in Rosarito or Puerto Nuevo for lunch.
-See above for my restaurant recommendations
+See above for my restaurant recommendations.

 You’ll see signs as you get closer to Valle de Guadalupe, then you’ll exit and head up and into the valley.

-Tip: Download an offline Google map and you’ll be able to use your directions even if you don’t have coverage or service.
+TRAVEL TIP: Download an offline Google map and you’ll be able to use your directions even if you don’t have coverage or service.

 If you don’t want to drive or join a tour, you can reach Valle de Guadalupe via the ABC bus which goes from Tijuana to Ensenada.
 The busses are coach busses with bathrooms, WIFI and air conditioning.
-A one way ticket costs $185 pesos (under $10 USD) and the journey takes 45 min – 1 hour and busses leave frequently.
+A one way ticket costs $185 pesos (under $10 USD), the journey takes 45 min – 1 hour and busses leave frequently.

-It’s expensive to leave your car overnight in San Ysidro (The US side of the border) so consider taking an Uber or even the trolley, which will drop you off directly in front of the pedestrian crossing.
+It’s expensive to leave your car overnight in San Ysidro (the US side of the border) so consider taking an Uber or even the trolley, which will drop you off directly in front of the pedestrian crossing.

 Once you make your way across the border, the bus terminal (Terminal La Linea) is an easy 10 minute walk.
 At the terminal, look for the ABC bus to Ensenada.
 It’s not necessary to purchase tickets in advance.